stefanprodan/kustomizer/docs/install.md

     ```shell
     curl -s https://kustomizer.dev/install.sh | sudo bash
     ```

+    The install script downloads the latest release from GitHub and copies the kustomizer binary to `/usr/local/bin`.
     If [cosign](https://github.com/sigstore/cosign) is found in PATH, the script will verify the signature of the release using the public key from [stefanprodan.keybase.pub/cosign/kustomizer.pub](https://stefanprodan.keybase.pub/cosign/kustomizer.pub).

-    The install script does the following:

-    - attempts to detect your OS
-    - downloads the [release tar file](https://github.com/stefanprodan/kustomizer/releases) and its signature in a temporary directory
-    - verifies the signature with cosign
-    - unpacks the release tar file
-    - verifies the binary checksum
-    - copies the kustomizer binary to `/usr/local/bin`
-    - removes the temporary directory

 === "Install from source"